easydiffusion/easydiffusion/README.md

-A simple browser UI for generating images from text prompts, using [Stable Diffusion](https://replicate.com/stability-ai/stable-diffusion).
-Designed for running locally on your computer.
-Just enter the text prompt, and see the generated image.
+A simple way to install and use [Stable Diffusion](https://replicate.com/stability-ai/stable-diffusion) on your local computer.
+Provides a browser UI for generating images from text prompts.
+Just enter your text prompt, and see the generated image.

 # What does this do?
 Two things: